github/gh-ost/doc/command-line-flags.md

 Why is this behavior configurable?
 Different workloads have different characteristics.
 Some workloads have very large writes, such that aggregating even `50` writes into a transaction makes for a significant transaction size.
 On other workloads write rate is high such that one just can't allow for a hundred more syncs to disk per second.
 The default value of `10` is a modest compromise that should probably work very well for most workloads.
 Your mileage may vary.

 Noteworthy is that setting `--dml-batch-size` to higher value _does not_ mean `gh-ost` blocks or waits on writes.
 The batch size is an upper limit on transaction size, not a minimal one.
 If `gh-ost` doesn't have "enough" events in the pipe, it does not wait on the binary log, it just writes what it already has.
-This conveniently suggests that if write load is light enough for `gh-ost` to only see a few events in the binary log at a given time, then it is also light neough for `gh-ost` to apply a fraction of the batch size.
+This conveniently suggests that if write load is light enough for `gh-ost` to only see a few events in the binary log at a given time, then it is also light enough for `gh-ost` to apply a fraction of the batch size.

 ### exact-rowcount